Web services allow external systems to control your Totara site.They can be enabled under Administration > Site administration > Advanced features.

 It is recommended for security reasons that you only enable protocols that are in use by your site.

 If you are either a developer yourself or you are working with a web services client developer then you will want to enable Web services documentation.
 This is done by ticking the box alongside this option and clicking Save changes.

 You can generate a unique token for any users in the system and this is the only way to generate tokens for admin users.

-The Manage token page will show you a list all the currently issued tokens; you can use the delete link to get rid of any of these.
-The list only shows the details of the current tokens, and not the tokens themselves (to maintain their security and integrity).
+The Manage token page will show you a list all the currently issued token; you can use the delete link to get rid of any of these.

 To create a new token: